Dragon Portfolio Review: All-Weather Asset Allocation Strategy

 Dragon Portfolio Balanced As Follows:Equity = 24% Long Vol = 21% Gold = 19% Commodity Trend = 18% Fixed Income = 18%

 1. Equities (24% Allocation): Equities form a vital segment of the Dragon Portfolio, constituting approximately 24% of the total allocation.
 This segment primarily includes stocks from a broad spectrum of sectors and geographies, offering growth potential and a hedge against inflation.
-Equities are pivotal for capital appreciation, especially in bullish market phases.
+Equities are central for capital appreciation, especially in bullish market phases.

 2. Long-Term Bonds (18% Allocation): A similar proportion is allocated to long-term bonds, typically government securities with extended maturities.
 These instruments provide a stabilizing counterbalance to the portfolio, offering predictable income and preservation of capital.
 In periods of declining interest rates, these bonds can deliver substantial capital gains, thereby cushioning the portfolio against equity market downturns.